RavenProject/Ravencoin/community/README.md

 * Security Token Issuance Platform
 * Collaborate with exchanges for more listings
 * Collaborate with custodial Security Token exchanges for deposit/withdrawal
-* Collaborate with hardware wallets for additional RVN and asset support
+* Collaborate with hardware wallets for additional YAI and asset support

 ### Areas for Yottaflux Innovation